mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_selection.rst

 .. image:: /images/en/Vector-right-click-menu.png

 If you have multiple objects selected you can perform "Logical Operators" on them, or boolean operations as they are commonly called.
 It will be the last item on the right-click menu.
-You can combine, subtract, intersect, or split the objects.
+You can unite, intersect, subtract, or split the selected objects.